-No, the woodland management work at this site has nothing to do with building houses.
+No, our woodland management work has nothing to do with building houses.

 The route around Broadwood Loch remained open to pedestrian access however some footpaths within the woodlands were closed for safety reasons due to forestry operations.
 There was no public vehicle access to the car park from Monday – Friday while the works were carried out.
 The car park re-opened at weekends.

 Road closures and traffic management may be required to safely undertake tree removal along roadside verges.

 The works within Broadwood Loch took around 4 weeks, with the wider woodland improvements along Westfield Road and Craiglinn completed by the end of November.

 The works may be temporary, but that’s only just the beginning: Cumbernauld’s woodlands need long-term management, and people to help take care of them.
 Contact us to find out more about volunteering opportunities near you.

 Tell us your thoughts

 Have any questions about our woodland management plans?
 Want to know more?
 We would love to hear your thoughts and ideas.